levshina/Jena_CorpLing/README.md

 # Jena_CorpLing
-R code, data and other materials for the Corpus Linguistics course, Jena SoSe 2018
+R code, data and other materials for the Corpus Linguistics course, Jena WiSe 2018-2019